Ragnarok9x/Bananas-Mod/README.md

 Bananades
 You've heard somewhere that you could make these bananas into something a bit more... lethal.
-Combining 500 bananas and 1 frag grenade weapon at a machining table creates the Bananade™!
+Combining 500 bananas and 1 frag grenade weapon at a machining table creates the Bananadeâ„¢!
 (This isn't actually trademarked, please don't sue me.)

 Banana Meals

 Since it would obviously it would be heresy to make a banana meal without bananas, you can't.

-Raw bananas are edible, and I'm planning on expanding this mod to create a whole Bananaverse™ of mods!
+Raw bananas are edible, and I'm planning on expanding this mod to create a whole Bananaverseâ„¢ of mods!
 (This isn't trademarked either, please DO NOT sue me.)

 Banana Oatmeal
 If you'd like a cool, new growable and harvestable crop, download the Oats! mod that I made.
 While you're at it, why not download the add-on mod for both the Bananas! and the Oats! mod that lets you make Banana Oatmeal?